webclinic017/final-project-1/preposal.md

 ## What idea(s) do you have for your final project?

+TODO
-build a trading bot
+I want to build trading bot

 ## If you plan to collaborate with one or two classmates, what are their names?

-nobody only myself
+TODO
+none

 ## Do you have any questions of your own?

+TODO
 no question for now